TSiu88/pizza-parlor/README.md

 * _The program creates a pizza order when the user clicks "Order a Pizza"_
   * _Example Input: click "Order a Pizza"_
   * _Example Output: new order for a pizza is given with order screen shown, hide order button and home page info_
-* _The program has a drop down menu with pizza sizes to choose from_
+* _The program has a drop down select menu with pizza sizes to choose from_
   * _Example Input: pick "Large"_
   * _Example Output: store selection "Large" into pizza object_
 * _The program has checkboxes to select one or more toppings._